What does Anders' new mission mean and how did it come about?

 For Anders, the Digital Sustainability theme covers both our way of working and our values.
 Software development without digital vision creates digital waste.
 Digital waste stands for unnecessary code and overlapping systems – wastage occurs when the software is developed without understanding the current state of the system, its goals or its future needs.
 With a clear digital vision, working with agile design is sustainable software development at its best.
 Read more about our solution.

 Before the first line of code is written, plans for future architecture and service design need to be sufficiently clear.
 Agile does not mean jumping straight into the deep end of sprints without knowing exactly what is expected of the software.

-Effective digital discovery will determine the purpose and current state of existing systems, as it is not always justified to wipe the desk clean and start from the scratch.
+Effective digital discovery will determine the purpose and current state of existing systems, as it is not always justified to wipe the desk clean and start from scratch.
 By evaluating a company's existing data streams and architecture, their functions can also be used to create completely new and innovative services.

 Open source is a great example of sustainable software development, for what could be more practical than being able to reuse already written code?
 The open source community is constantly developing code, which minimizes software errors and maximizes security.
 The biggest cities of Finland have already gratifyingly realized the importance of openness.
 For example, we have been able to duplicate many of the City of Helsinki's systems in a cost-effective manner using open source code for other cities.

 We want to be involved in developing responsible businesses and a better world.
 What really is corporate social responsibility?
 Increasing our own responsibility will be one of the main focuses of our corporate strategy (you'll hear more about this soon), but already we can name a number of successful responsible actions that we perform daily.

 Naturally, we are already taking care of recycling the garbage, and in addition, we offer the benefit of public transportation and utilize recycled materials (Thanks Pure Waste!) in our Anders clothing.